 - List the circumstance in which minors can remain on licensed premises

 - List two strategies to prevent underage drinking

 To find out more about our RSA course or other courses we offer, click here.

 Please note: RSA courses provided by CHT Melbourne are currently conducted in a virtual classroom environment.

 How much alcohol is in a standard drink?

 There is approximately 10 grams of pure alcohol in one standard drink.

 How long is a RSA certificate valid for?

 Upon completion your RSA course with CHT Melbourne, you will be issued with a RSA certificate.
-For your RSA certificate to remain valid, you will need to complete the approved VCGLR online refresher course every three years.
+For your RSA certificate to remain valid, you will need to complete the approved VGCCC online refresher course every three years.